khakhalin/notes/Dictionary.md

 # HIJ

-**Hadoop** (db): collection of open-source software utils for cluster support, maintained by Apache.
-Apparently, an alternative to data warehouses and MPP (why?).
+**Hadoop** (db): a collection of open-source software utils for cluster support, maintained by Apache.
+Apparently, an alternative to data warehouses and MPP ( #todo why?).

 **HCI**: Human-Computer Interaction.
 An academic area of research.